esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 Note that the results are further enhanced by cropping.
-Usually we want to avoid harsh artifictual lines in any images we feed to ML algorithms unless it is always the same line.
-Of course there are many kinds of transformations of images we can do beyond rotation.
-Let's look at a shear and a wave over  mesh:
+Typically, we aim to minimize harsh artificial lines in any images we feed to ML algorithms, unless they are consistent.
+Of course, there are numerous other transformations we can apply to images beyond rotation.
+For example, let's explore applying a shear and a wave over a mesh:

 Shearing:

 ```python
 # create afine transform
 afine_tf = tf.AffineTransform(shear=0.2)